raviten/azure-powershell/src/Network/Network/help/Add-AzLoadBalancerRuleConfig.md

 ```

 ### -Protocol
-Specfies the protocol that is matched by a load balancer rule.
+Specifies the protocol that is matched by a load balancer rule.
 The acceptable values for this parameter are: Tcp or Udp.

 ```yaml